c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Something very expensive for a 64k RAM computer.
 In addition, VIC can not see more than 16k at a time.
 Added to that if one uses BASIC, then only 6k RAM free would be available (38k - 32k).
-That is why his graphic mode (16 colors per pixel) does not exist in the C64.
+That is why this graphic mode (16 colors per pixel) does not exist in the C64.

 When using cells, the foreground and background color is stored in a buffer of 40 x 25.
 Each byte represents the color of the cell: bits #4 - #7 are used for the "foreground", and bits #0 - #3 are used for the "background".
-With this a bitmap + color graphic occupies:
+With this a bitmap + color occupies:

 -  ((320 \* 200 \* 1 bit) / 8) + (40 \* 25) = 9000 bytes.

 And 9000 bytes is somewhat acceptable for a 64k RAM machine.

-To turn a pixel on at ``x, y`` and color it, works like this:
+To turn on a pixel at ``x, y`` and color it, works like this:

 .. code:: c